Angels pitcher Tyler Skaggs dead at 27; found in hotel room

 Skaggs was born in the Los Angeles neighborhood of Woodland Hills, in the far western part of the sprawling San Fernando Valley.
 He graduated from Santa Monica High School in 2009, when the Angels drafted him in the first round.

-The Angels traded Skaggs to Arizona in 2010, and he started his big-league career with 13 appearances over two seasons for the Diamondbacks.
-The Angels reacquired him in December 2013, and he has won 25 games over five seasons with the club.
+The Angels traded Skaggs to Arizona in 2010, and he started his big league career with 13 appearances over two seasons for the Diamondbacks.
+The Angels reacquired him in December 2013, and he won 25 games over five seasons with the club.

 Skaggs started a career-high 24 games last season, going 8-10 with a 4.02 ERA.
 He missed playing time in April this season with a sprained ankle but came back strong.

-Cleveland Indians ace Trevor Bauer, who played with Skaggs in the Diamondbacks organization, tweeted: “We came up together.
+Cleveland Indians pitcher Trevor Bauer, who played with Skaggs in the Diamondbacks organization, tweeted: “We came up together.
 We won together.
 We laughed and celebrated together.
 Today, we all lose and mourn together.”

 Skaggs’ mother, Debbie, was the longtime softball coach at Santa Monica High School.
 She famously provided postgame tips on his pitching mechanics, even deep into his big-league career.